Slow Death (album): Critical reception

 The album received positive reviews from critics.
 Jessica Howkins of Distorted Sound scored the album 9 out of 10 and said: "Deathcore is a falling genre, many are forgetting its existence whilst others are moving on, but it is bands like Carnifex when they release titans such as Slow Death that keep it alive.
 The album is stunning from start to finish, and everything that the band wanted to achieve, they have done and more.
 Slow Death is without a doubt, the deathcore album of 2016."
 KillYourStereo gave the album a positive review and stated: "While I can recommend Slow Death, I feel as though the very expectations and hype set by Carnifex hasn't come to full fruition."
 Louder Sound gave the album a positive review and stated: It has to be said, though, that Carnifex still aren't breaking any new musical ground with Slow Death, but one thing's for sure – you just can't argue with the quality and effectiveness what's on offer."

 Metal Injection rated the album 8.5 out of 10 and stated, "Slow Death is a solid, atmospheric, and a most of all HEAVY release.
 If you have been lacking in new material to headbang to, then this is the perfect medicine for you.
 If you're still in the anti-deathcore camp, then this still might not do it for you, but perhaps you could try and be pleasantly surprised."
 Ali Cooper of Rock Sins rated the album 8 out of 10 and said: "Slow Death is no calculating innovation or threatening game changer, simply a self-assured proof of Carnifex's magnetic presence.
 Simultaneously accessible and destructive, the omnipresent atmospherics throughout save this from becoming another eventless deathcore addition."
-Wall of Sound gave the album a score 7/10 and saying: "Slow Death is anything but it's namesake.
+Wall of Sound gave the album a score 7/10 and saying: "Slow Death is anything but its namesake.
 It's a free falling descent into the pits of hell, a journey that not only destroys your neck but annihilates your throat.
 Carnifex are the premier band in this scene and Slow Death is ten reasons why."